HydroZA/While_Compiler/README.md

 Created as part of a Compilers and Formal Language course during my MSc.
 It's written in C# 9 targeting .NET 5.0.

 # WhileLang
 WhileLang is a imperative language featuring a single type, i32.
+Code samples can be found in While_Compiler/WhilePrograms

 ## Running
 `cd While_Compiler/While_Compiler`